proinfocus/TestCaseGenerator/README.md

 # Test Case Generator
 A tool to generate C# methods as well as test cases for those methods, quickly.

-## Next Update
+## What's new?
-Working on including Exception test cases and improvements to existing Regular class where duplicate methods are added.
-Keep watching this space for more updates.
+Current update can now create test cases to Assert.Throw<Exception> and remove duplicate method generation in the Regular class and also defines the way you could generate it as part of the comment just above the method.

 ## System Requirements
 It requires .Net Framework 4.0 and above to work with no other dependencies.